rxv3774/WebCheckers/docs/DesignDoc.md

 ### Model Tier
-> _Provide a summary of the Application tier of your architecture.
+> _Provide a summary of the Model tier of your architecture.
 This
 > section will follow the same instructions that are given for the UI
 > Tier above._